quairkit.qinfo.qinfo

 Returns:

 A tuple containing the angles (beta, gamma, delta) or (alpha, beta, gamma, delta) if return_global is True.
 The type of the tuple elements matches the input type.
+For batch input, each angle is a tensor with shape (m,).

 Return type: